Creature Emerging From a Mouth

 Carved Face in Quartzite - Terry Deal Find Carved Face in Quartzite - Terry Deal Find

-Note the emerging face explicitly detailed on the tongue.
+Note the emerging face well detailed on the tongue.

 Find by Terry Deal, in direct context with temporally diagnostic Early to Middle Archaic Period projectile points.